Staying fit? Getting into shape? Trying to keep your game sharp?

 - Racquetball and squash courts

 - Gym with six badminton, fourvolleyballand four basketball courts

 - 1/8-mile indoor track

-Additional resources are a fitness assessment and, for a charge, personal fitness instruction and nutritional counseling by a dietitian.
+Additional resources are a fitness assessment and, for a charge, personal fitness instruction.

 Outdoor facilities include the following: